nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_4/readme.md

 ### Computing Platforms

- We use the term “computing platform” to refer to the computational machine used to run code.
+ We use the term "computing platform" to refer to the computational machine used to run code.
 There are many different computing platforms that you can choose, each having their own pros and cons.
 Here is an overview of three computing options:

 #### Personal Computer (e.g. a laptop)

 Pros:
--  Convenient
+- Convenient - Can run computations when and where you choose
-- Can run computations when and where you choose - Can tailor the software environment to be exactly what you need
+- Can tailor the software environment to be exactly what you need
-- Don’t have to share your computing resources
+- Don't have to share your computing resources

 Cons:
 - Has limited computational power